paris3200/CSVLedger/README.md

 some account variables it will work.

 ```
 csvledger --help
 Usage: csvledger [OPTIONS]

-  This script coverts CSV files downloaded from a financial instution to
+    CSVledger taks the input of a CSV file of financial transactions, strips excessive
-  ledger entries.
-Each entry is categorized using the business name to
+    data from the transactions and then converts the transactions to ledger-cli
-  determine the spending category.
+    format.

 Options:
   --config PATH       path to config file